University of San Diego

 How the University of San Diego Coding Bootcamp Works

-The USD Coding Bootcamp is designed for students to pursue high-quality tech education while continuing to balance work or other commitments.
+The University of San Diego Coding Bootcamp is designed for students to pursue high-quality tech education while continuing to balance work or other commitments.
 Our program provides you with the flexibility to fit career development into your life.

 Part-time and full-time bootcamp programs are available.

-Class time options vary by month and are subject to change.
-To see available class times for your cohort of choice, complete your application or schedule a call with a student advisor.
+Class time and schedule options vary by month and are subject to change.
+To see available class times and schedules for your cohort of choice, complete your application or schedule a call with a student advisor.

 There are many ways to pay for your bootcamp experience including self-pay, employer-pay, local/state government assistance, scholarships and personal loans.
 Learn more about payment options.